Semi-infinite highest weight categories: Generalizations of quasi-hereditary algebras

 \subsection{Based quasi-hereditary algebras}

-The following definition is a translation of \cite[Definition 2.1]{ELauda} from the framework of $\k$-linear categories to that of locally unital algebras.
-Also, for finite-dimensional algebras, it is equivalent to \cite[Definition 2.4]{KM}.
-These assertions will be explained in more detail in Remark~\ref{oo} below.
+The following definition is a simplified version of \cite[Def.~2.1]{ELauda} translated from the framework of $\k$-linear categories to that of locally unital algebras.
+Also, for finite-dimensional algebras, it is equivalent to \cite[Def.~2.4]{KM}.
+These assertions will be explained in more detail in Remarks~\ref{oo}--\ref{ooo} below.